 - Small Business Resource Guide

 - Follow us on Instagram at @aquilaaustin where we are sharing more ways to help local businesses in our “ATX Strong” highlight.

 Ultimately, we need to do what we can to help Austin businesses through this tough time.
 No amount of support is too small.
 Supporting local businesses can help everyone weather the storm and get through this faster, and that’s important.

 Austin has a soul and a spirit that is molded by our local businesses.
 They are a big part of what makes Austin – Austin.
 The thing I hear most from people about Austin is how friendly people are here.
-I truly believe that our restaurants, bars and other local businesses are the face of that hospitality.
+I truly believe that our restaurants, bars, and other local businesses are the faces of that hospitality.